GoogleCloudPlatform/ops-agent/docs/jvm.md

 The receiver requires that you enable the [status module](http://jvm.org/en/docs/http/ngx_http_stub_status_module.html) on your JVM instance.

-In order to expose a JMX endpoint, you must set the `com.sun.management.jmxremote.port system property`.
+In order to expose a JMX endpoint, you must set the `com.sun.management.jmxremote.port` system property.
 It is recommended to also set the `com.sun.management.jmxremote.rmi.port` system property to the same port.
 To expose JMX endpoint remotely, you must also set the `java.rmi.server.hostname` system property.
 Java system properties can be set via command line args by prepending the property name with `-D` .
 For example: `-Dcom.sun.management.jmxremote.port`

 ## Configuration